ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

                     connection: default
     ```

-!!! note "Make sure to adapt siteaccess names"
+!!! note "Make sure to adapt SiteAccess names"

-    In the default configurations in **ezplatform.yml** you'll find existing siteaccesses like **site**, and depending on installation perhaps a few others, all under site group **site\_group**.
-Make sure to change those to what you had in **ezpublish.yml** to avoid issues with having to login to your website, given user/login policy rules will need to be updated if you change names of siteaccess as part of the upgrade.
+    In the default configurations in **ezplatform.yml** you'll find existing SiteAccesses like `site`, and depending on installation perhaps a few others, all under a site group called `site\_group`.
+Make sure to change those to what you had in **ezpublish.yml** to avoid issues with having to log in to your website, given user/login policy rules will need to be updated if you change names of SiteAccess as part of the upgrade.

 ##### 2.4.
 Bundles